-Navigating our trails is an important part of any outdoor adventure.
-Whether you’re skiing into a hut for an overnight, biking the trails for the day, or just out for a stroll in the fresh air, make sure you know what to look for before heading out.
+Successful trail navigation is an important part of any outdoor adventure.
+Whether you’re skiing into a hut for an overnight, biking the trails for the day, or just out for a stroll in the fresh air, make sure you know what trail signs to look for before heading out.
 Here’s a quick reference:

 Maine Hut Trail Corridor

 The Maine Hut Trail is the primary trail corridor that links the huts.
-An 8- to 10-foot wide trail, it’s kept groomed and tracked for Nordic skiing in the winter months, and is also a great choice for hiking, biking, snowshoeing and skiing.
+An 8 to 10-foot wide trail, it’s kept groomed and tracked for Nordic skiing, and is also a great choice for hiking, biking, and snowshoeing.

 In most places, this trail is similar to classic Maine camp roads.
 In other places, like along the Dead River, it softens into a mown grassy trail.
 This trail is always marked with white reflective diamonds that display the Maine Huts & Trails logo.
 At any given point along this trail, if you’re standing next to a reflective diamond, you should be able to see the next diamond marker along the trail.